List of M*A*S*H characters: Lt. Nurse Kellye

+Originally from Honolulu, she described herself as "part Chinese, part Hawaiian" in episode 11 of season 8 "Life Time", and speaks Japanese, as revealed in "Communication Breakdown", season 10 episode.
+She had great pride in her Asian American heritage and frequently took umbrage at racial slurs leveled by Frank Burns.
+A recurring theme in her appearances is that she is shown dancing in the Officer's Club with nearly every available man in the camp at some point or another.
+Her family lives in Honolulu according to her statements in the final episode.

+Nakahara joined Morgan, Christopher, and Farr on AfterMASH, in which she was the off-camera voice of the public address system at the V.A. hospital.

 Recurring characters

 Brig.
 Gen. Hammond

 Hammond is a brigadier general who is in charge of several medical outfits, including the 4077th.
 In both the film and the TV series, Hammond is played by G. Wood, making him one of two actors to reprise his film role in the TV show.
 (Gary Burghoff is the other.)

 In the book, the character's full name is Hamilton Hartington Hammond, and he is stationed in Seoul.
 In the movie, General Hammond's first name is Charles, and he is very enthusiastic about football, challenging the 4077th to a game against his 325th Evac unit.
 In the series pilot, it is clear that he is a surgeon as well as an administrator, and his first name is Hamilton.
 In "Henry Please Come Home" Hammond is personally responsible for Henry's short-lived transfer to Tokyo.
 In both the film and the series, Hammond has a cordial relationship with Col. Blake.
 In the film, Hammond is dismissive of Major Houlihan and her negative report about Blake, while in the TV series Houlihan is a sometime lover whom he remembers fondly.